Can I get a loan if I’m on benefits?

 Loan purpose

-Although it’s normally pretty much up to you what you use a loan for, the lender may want to know why you’re taking out a loan, and in some cases, the answer you give could affect the terms you’re offered.
+Although it’s normally pretty much up to you what you use a loan for, the lender may want to know why you’re taking out a loan.
+Be aware that in some cases, the answer you give could affect the terms you’re offered.

 There are also some common exclusions to be aware of.
-For example, you won’t be able to use a loan to gamble, to invest, or as a deposit on a property.
+For example, you won’t usually be able to use a loan to gamble, to invest or as a deposit on a property.

 Guarantor

-Having a guarantor could help your chances of getting approved for a loan on benefits, especially if you have bad credit.
-Bear in mind though, that the lender will also want to assess the creditworthiness and financial stability of the person acting as your guarantor.
+Having a guarantor could help your chances of getting approved for loans when on benefits, especially if you have bad credit.
+Bear in mind, though, that the lender will also want to assess the creditworthiness and financial stability of the person acting as your guarantor.

 Personal loans

-Personal loans are unsecured, meaning you won’t have to use an asset as collateral to qualify.
-Some lenders may accept people on benefits for small personal loans, but the interest rates offered will likely be high and could make borrowing extremely expensive.
+Personal loans are unsecured, meaning you won’t have to use an asset such as your home as collateral to qualify.
+Some lenders may offer loans for people on benefits– particularly for small personal loans – but the interest rates offered will likely be high and could make borrowing extremely expensive.

 Guarantor loans

-Guarantor loans involve a third party – typically a financially stable family member or friend, with a decent credit history – who agrees to pay the loan if you’re not able to.
+Guarantor loans involve a third party who agrees to pay the loan if you’re not able to.
+This is typically a financially stable family member or friend, with a decent credit history.

 Having a guarantor could improve your chances of being approved for a loan.
 But it’s important that your guarantor fully understands the potential consequences if you’re unable to repay the loan.